rotki/rotki/docs/usage_guide.rst

 Creating a profit/loss report
 *****************************

-rotki creates a profit/loss report (called PnL for short) for you based on your trades and other events and the provided accounting settings.
+Rotki creates a profit/loss report (called PnL for short) for you based on your trades and other events and the provided accounting settings.
 This is essentially a calculation of profit or loss for all your events based on the given dates.
 Before getting into the details of generating a report, here's a few important details regarding the report generation algorithm:

 - By default, rotki uses an accounting strategy called "First In - First Out" (short: FIFO).
 There are plans to implement other strategies (e.g. `"Last In - First Out" <https://github.com/rotki/rotki/issues/44>`_).
-- rotki allows users in jurisdictions offering a tax free holding period (e.g. Germany with 1 year) to specify the period in days.
+- Rotki allows users in jurisdictions offering a tax free holding period (e.g. Germany with 1 year) to specify the period in days.
 To adjust this value, see the section `Customizing the account settings <#tax-free-period>`_.
 - When generating a report for a custom period, where rotki is aware of the user's previous crypto holdings (e.g. we trade BTC between the years 2017 - 2019 but we ask for a report between 2018 - 2019), it takes all prior crypto holdings into account to calculate a starting balance for the given period.
 For example, say you traded BTC between 2017 - 2019 with a balance of 0.1 BTC on December 31, 2017.
 When generating a pnl report for 2018 - 2019, rotki will take the 0.1 BTC from December 31, 2017 as a start balance for its calculations in the period of 2018.

 How to run the PnL report